GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/why-disallow-class.md

 ### A certain amount of additional vocabulary

 `this`, `bind`, `call`, `apply`, `class`, `prototype`, `super`, `new`, `extends`, `Object.create`, `Object.setPrototypeOf`, `Object.getPrototypeOf`, `__proto__`, `instanceof`, `typeof`, `.prototype.isPrototypeOf` The mental overhead is there.
+The question "what is this in js" has millions of views, which hints at a source of confusion.

 ### Not transferrable in between realms

 Web Worker, Local Storage, Browser, Server.
 An instance of a class transferred will lose its prototype chain.
-In order to use the class methods with the instance one has to reinstanciate which requires extra code compared to the plain object alternative.
+In order to use the class methods with the instance one has to re-instantiate which requires extra code compared to the plain object alternative.

-### Compatibilty with higher-order functions
+### Compatibility with higher-order functions

 It is harder to use higher-order function with the class keyword than it is with regular functions.
-Regular functions can be mixed, composed, curried etc. Overall it results in a implentation flexibility loss.
+Regular functions can be mixed, composed, curried etc. Overall it results in a implantation flexibility loss.

 ### class and implicit code